Factbox: Countries evacuating nationals from China virus areas

 - Hundreds of South Koreans flown home on a charter flight from China were greeted with welcome signs on Friday as they arrived at quarantine centers where nearby residents had staged protests only a day before.
 The 368 South Koreans were transported to two facilities in Asan and Jincheon, cities about 80 km (50 miles) south of the capital Seoul, where they will be isolated.
 The aircraft carrying the evacuees from Wuhan, the epicenter of the virus outbreak in China, landed in Seoul earlier.

-- A third chartered flight repatriating Japanese people arrived from Wuhan on Friday, bringing the total number of repatriated nationals to 565.
+- A third chartered flight repatriating Japanese people arrived from Wuhan on Friday, bringing the number of repatriated nationals to 565.
 Foreign Minister Toshimitsu Motegi said Japan is making arrangements to repatriate all Japanese who want to return from Wuhan and surrounding areas, but that a fourth plane is unlikely to be dispatched this week.

+- A plane carrying 83 British and 27 European Union nationals from Wuhan, the capital of Hubei, landed in Britain on Friday.
+The returning Britons will be quarantined for 14 days at an NHS facility in northwest England.

 - Kazakhstan has asked Beijing to allow 98 Kazakh students to leave Wuhan.